ICAP-Integrated-Chat-AI-Platform/.github/Docs/Conventions/documentation_guidelines.md

 # Documentation Guidelines

-This document explains how to write and format documentation for LibreChat.
+This document explains how to write and format documentation for ICAP - Integrated Chat AI Platform.

 ## New Documents
 - Use lowercase letters and underscores to name new documents (e.g. `documentation_guidelines.md`).